Examples of using the BCG Matrix (Growth Market Share Matrix) to review your product portfolio

-The Boston Consulting group’s product portfolio matrix (BCG) is designed to help with long-term strategic planning, to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue or develop products.
+The Boston Consulting group’s product portfolio matrix (BCG matrix) is designed to help with long-term strategic planning, to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue or develop products.
 It's also known as the Growth/Share Matrix.

 The Matrix is divided into 4 quadrants derived on market growth and relative market share, as shown in the diagram below.

 - 1. Dogs: These are products with low growth or market share.